The Pas Lumber Company: Canadian operations

 The assets acquired from the Finger Lumber Company included the mill facilities in The Pas, one tugboat, two steam barges, and 324 sqmi of timber berths along the Carrot and Saskatchewan Rivers.
 The Wintons had also recently purchased a sawmill in Prince Albert, Saskatchewan, and decided to move the machinery from it to their larger operation in The Pas, which was renamed to The Pas Lumber Company.

 Throughout the 1920s, the company continued upgrading their facilities in The Pas and acquiring new timber berths.
 Within their first ten years of operating, they doubled their shipping capacity to four steamboats.
 So much wood was cut along the Carrot River that the river became impassable for ships in the springtime, and the company had to build roads along the river as an alternative mode of travel.

 In 1926, The Pas Lumber Company purchased the Red Deer Lumber Company, and began operating their sawmill on Red Deer Lake in 1928.

 Around this time, the Canadian Northern Railway (CNoR) began building another rail line south from Hudson Bay Junction.
 Since much of the wood for their Red Deer Lake Sawmill had been cut upstream along the Etomami River, the company decided to build a new sawmill and a dam on the Etomami River at the base of the Porcupine Hills within the Porcupine Forest Reserve near to the new rail line.
 CNoR eventually built another rail line to this area from Crooked River, Saskatchewan.
 Therefore, the community that grew around the new mill was called Reserve Junction, because it was the only railway junction within the Porcupine Forest Reserve.
-An alternative source for the word junction in the name of the community is that the mill also sat at the junction of the Etomami and Pewei Rivers.
 Once the new mill at Reserve Junction was operational, the company shut down its mill at Red Deer Lake.

 The Pas Lumber Company continued to operate its mill at Reserve Junction until 1954, when the company opened a new mill in Prince George, BC.
 By 1958, its mill in The Pas had also closed so the company could focus its efforts in BC.

+Sinclar Group and closure

+Winton Global Lumber's BC operations were sold to Sinclar Group (2/3 ownership) and Canfor (1/3 ownership) in 1987.
+Sinclar Enterprises started in 1962 as a lumber wholesaler, named after the small town of Sinclair Mills.

+In 1996, Sinclar unveiled the "Winton Homes & Cottages" trademark, which as of 2023 is still active in Canada.

-Even though the company no longer had operations in The Pas, they continued to call themselves The Pas Lumber Company for several decades after the closure, but eventually renamed the company to Winton Global Lumber.
+Even though the company no longer had operations in The Pas, they continued to call themselves The Pas Lumber Company for several decades after the 1958 closure, but eventually renamed the company to Winton Global Lumber in 2004.

-Winton Global Lumber's BC operations were later sold to Sinclair Group (2/3 ownership) and Canfor (1/3 ownership).
-These companies continued to operate Winton Global Lumber until June 2008 when the US housing bubble popped during the Financial Crisis of 2007-08 and new home construction in the US ground to a halt.
+Sinclar continued to operate Winton Global Lumber until June 2008 when new home construction in the US severely dropped after the end of the 2000s United States housing bubble.
+Production was put on hiatus until 2011, when the decision was made to permanently close the Winton Global Lumber plant sites, citing demand as still below half pre-bubble levels.

+Sinclar Enterprises was renamed Sinclar Group Forest Products in 2009.